How to motivate teachers to improve learning? This question is key in today’s international development agenda.

 Policy-makers reflecting on teacher careers may be seeking answers to a number of questions: What career model will attract the best candidates into the teaching profession and retain them over time?
 What career structures and promotion modalities can motivate teachers in their everyday work?
 How to achieve these goals in a context of a limited budget?
 Which career schemes can easily be managed?
 Many human resource managers in ministries of education face these dilemmas.

 Turning to the existing evidence to explore various alternatives would be a logical answer.
 However, it is difficult to find detailed documentation about the organization of teacher careers, how they are managed, and their effects.
 To make information more readily available, IIEP has launched a new research project on the management and organization of teacher careers.
 The project will aim to collect experiences on how different countries are approaching those challenges.
 It aims to shed light on different types of career organizations, management implications and perceived effects on attraction to and retention in the profession.
 The overall objectives are to generate knowledge and to identify key aspects to consider when organizing teacher careers.

 The results of this research should assist countries wishing to adapt their teacher career policies with a view of potentially improving teachers’ motivation and ultimately learning.
 To kick off the project, IIEP will publish an extensive literature review.
 In a second stage, a mapping exercise will be carried out, drawing on the most innovative teacher career schemes, to provide a panel of choices for policymakers.
 Finally, more in-depth case studies will be conducted to learn from different actors’ perspectives.

-For more information on teacher careers research project: www.iiep.unesco.org/en/our-expertise/teacher-careers
+Learn more on the teacher careers research project here.

 EFA Global Monitoring Report team, Background paper for the Oslo Summit on education for Development, 6-7 July 2015.